rachit-mittal/React-Shopping-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Also, can be accessed on Heroku via https://trendy-clothing.herokuapp.com/
+Also, can be accessed online via https://trendy-clothing.herokuapp.com/

 ## Available Scripts